 IF THE OTHER PARTY CANNOT BE LOCATED OR DOES NOT LIVE IN FLORIDA: If, after you have made a diligent effort to locate the other party, you absolutely cannot locate the other party, you may serve the other party by publication.
 Service by publication is also known as constructive service.
 You may also be able to use constructive service if the other party does not live in Florida.
-However, Florida courts have only limited jurisdiction over a party who is served by constructive service and may have only limited Instructions for Florida Family Law Rules of Procedure Form 12.910(a), Summons: Personal Service on an Individual (03/17)

-jurisdiction over a party living outside of Florida regardless of whether that party is served by constructive or personal service; that is, the judge's power to order the other party to do certain things may be limited.
+However, Florida courts have only limited jurisdiction over a party who is served by constructive service and may have only limited jurisdiction over a party who is served by constructive service and may have only limited jurisdiction over a party who is served by constructive service and may have only limited jurisdiction over a party living outside of Florida regardless of whether that party is served by constructive or personal service; that is, the judge's power to order the other party to do certain things may be limited.
 For example, the judge may be able to grant your request for a divorce, but the judge may not be able to address issues such as child support, spousal support (alimony), or division of property or debts.

 Regardless of the type of service used, if the other party once lived in Florida but is living outside of Florida now, you should include in your petition a statement regarding the length of time the party lived in Florida, if any, and when.
-For example: "Respondent last lived in Florida from {date} to {date} ."
+For example: "Respondent last lived in Florida from {date} to {date} to